scientific-python/spatch/docs/source/design_choices.md

 2. Use the GPU for NumPy arrays (i.e. make code faster hopefully without changing behavior significantly).
-3. Enforce _unsafe_ use of `cupy` arrays ("zero code change" story) because point 2. would incure unnecessary and slow host/device copies.
+3. Enforce _unsafe_ use of `cupy` arrays ("zero code change" story) because point 2. would incur unnecessary and slow host/device copies.

 The first use-case is implicit: The user never has to do anything, it will always just work.